top of page

 2 tablespoons Sichuan peppercorns

-1 segment star anise
+1 segment of star anise

 5 cups water or chicken stock